Rosacea: The Natural And Healthy Way To Treat It

 Nourish your skin with this hydrating and re-mineralizing facial mist.
 It gives your skin an instant glow-up by locking in moisture and creating a weightless protective barrier against environmental pollution.

-3- LED Light Therapy: I am a HUGE fans of the LED light therapy.
+3- LED Light Therapy: I am a HUGE fan of the LED light therapy.
 I personally suffer from Perioral Dermatitis and extreme skin sensitivity, and every time I use the blue light, I see visible results after 4 to 5 consecutive days of treatment (20-minute sessions).
 This mask has been a life-saver every time my skin gets flareups.
 It delivers every time.

 This was created for babies, but i use it for my face nightly to combat dryness, seal moisture & soothe.
 I believe everyone with any type of skin issues related to sensitivities can benefit from this amazing waterless balm!